Swissbite/elm-minesweeper/README.md

   - how many mines are still missing
   - how many have been marked
   - how much time it took for the game
+- Have the game automated build and published to github.io

 This project will be an on/off project ;-)